DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 }
 ```

-As you can see, if you do not need to sync it back to Domo the only property you need to define is the collection name.
-If you want it to sync back to Domo, you must also provide the schema you wish for the Domo dataset to have.
+As you can see, if you do not need to sync a Collection back to Domo, the only property you need to define is the Collection name.
+If you want it to sync back to Domo, you must also provide the schema you want for the Domo DataSet.

 #### Schema Object